ak-asu/web-dev-skill/.github/steps/9-state-management.md

 This chapter explores state management in your React portfolio site using Redux Toolkit, a powerful toolset designed to simplify Redux for managing complex or cross-cutting state.
 Tailored for beginners, it covers the essentials of Redux, the advantages of Redux Toolkit, and practical steps to implement it in your Vite + React + TypeScript project.
 You'll learn to manage global state for theme toggling and project data, replacing the Context API approach from Chapter 8 and enhancing scalability.
 The chapter includes code examples, best practices, and a brief look at state persistence, ensuring your portfolio site is robust and maintainable.

-## Chapter Tasks
+## :keyboard: Activity: Chapter Tasks

-To complete this chapter, you need to:

-1. **Complete the Redux State Management Quiz**: Answer 5 questions correctly in the `quizzes/Chapter9.md` file
+1. **Complete the Redux State Management Quiz**: Answer questions correctly in the `resources/Quiz9.md` file
 2. **Implement Redux State Management**:
    - Install the required Redux packages
    - Create a Redux store configuration